 Lana Beckard, Nutrena® Poultry Expert – Ready or not, here comes the molt.
 Chickens shedding feathers and a drop in egg production in the fall are good indicators that your birds are going through molt.

-My oldest chicken is eight years old.
-She still manages to pop out a handful of eggs a year, but they’re usually wrinkled and a bit misshapen with thin shells.
-She certainly isn’t winning any awards for egg production and we can’t rely on her for breakfast any longer!
+My eight-year-old hen still manages to pop out a handful of eggs a year, but they’re usually wrinkled and a bit distorted with thin shells.